 Onboarding can be separated into two types: Proactive and Reactive.

-Each of these types have their pros and cons, and most products should use a combination of the two.
+Each of these types has its pros and cons, and most products should use a combination of the two.

 What is proactive onboarding?